RishiAravind2004/Quizzer/README.md

 2. Choose between being a Quiz Master or Quiz Competitor.

    - **Quiz Master**: Enter the password to access the quiz creation tools.
 The default password is `CopyCat-Developerz@rishi`.

    - **Quiz Competitor**: Select a quiz, enter your name, and the quiz key to start quizzing.

-3. Follow on-screen instructions to create or participate in quizzes.
+3. Follow the on-screen instructions to create or participate in quizzes.

+### Download Executable

+You can download the compiled executable version of Quizzer from the [Releases](https://github.com/RishiAravind2004/Quizzer/releases) section of this repository.
+This version allows you to run the application without requiring Python to be installed.

-### File Structure
+## File Structure

 - **main.py**: The main script that runs the Quizzer application.
-- **Documents/Quizzer**: Directory where quiz data is stored as `.bin` files.
+- **Documents/Quizzer**: Directory where quiz data is securely stored as `.bin` files.

 ## Contributing